Product launches are tough. They take up time, energy, and expensive resources.

 Campaigns can take the form of webinars, in-person events, or emails.
 Again, what this looks like for you really depends on the size of your launch, your budget, resources, and so on.
 Whatever you choose to do, it’s important to carry out these activities with regularity to keep interest high.

-A lot of companies see a rapid drop off in sales after an initial launch because customer interest isn’t sustained.
-So, if a customer buys a product but fails to see why it benefits them, this’ll result in churn.
+A lot of companies see a rapid drop in sales after an initial launch because customer interest isn’t sustained.
 You can’t just demonstrate a product’s use once; you need to be consistent.
+So, if a customer buys a product but fails to see why it benefits them, this’ll result in churn

-As well as events, make sure you have content going out on social media that shows off your product and directs customers back to your website.
-Post-launch content plans are crucial for generating new leads subsequent to launch day and sustaining your impact in the market.
+In addition to events, make sure you have content going out on social media that showcases your product and directs customers back to your website.
+Essentially, post-launch content plans are crucial for generating new leads subsequent to launch day and sustaining your impact in the market.

 Not monitoring and learning from KPIs

-For example, sales will be looking at lead generations and win rates, while customer success will be measuring adoption, retention, and churn.
-Marketing, on the other hand, will likely prioritize marketing sourced revenue or SEO rankings and domain authority.
+For example, sales will examine lead generations and win rates, while customer success will measure adoption, retention, and churn.
+Marketing, on the other hand, will likely prioritize marketing-sourced revenue or SEO rankings and domain authority.

 Pulling these metrics together will create an overall impression of a launch’s successes and failures.
-If marketing sourced revenue is low, you can go back to your messaging and positioning to figure out why your launch isn’t resonating with the market.
+If marketing-sourced revenue is low, you can revisit your messaging and positioning to determine why your launch isn’t resonating with the market.

-You should be sitting between these teams, product, sales, marketing and so on, so that you can identify which aspects of a launch are working and where processes are breaking down, resulting in underperformance.
+You should sit between these teams—product, sales, marketing, and so on—so that you can identify which aspects of a launch are working and where processes are breaking down, resulting in underperformance.

-You must pay attention to these KPIs and measure from the start so you can anticipate when a launch starts to take a downturn, identify the problem and keep things on track rather than letting problems escalate.
+You also have to measure and pay attention to these KPIs from the start so you can anticipate when a launch starts to take a downturn, identify the problem, and keep things on track rather than letting problems escalate.

-Companies that aren’t carefully measuring their Go-to-Market success in the post-launch stage will end up building flawed processes into their strategy.
-Problems that are small to start with will become capable of breaking a company later down the line if they’re left unchecked.
+Companies that don’t carefully measure their Go-to-Market success in the post-launch stage will end up building flawed processes into their strategy.
+Problems that start out small can become capable of breaking a company later down the line if they’re left unchecked.

 So, make sure you’re working with your teams so that they understand what their goals are and how to measure whether those goals are being met.
-Not only does this empower your teams, but from every launch you and your GTM stakeholders will gain key insights to make the next launch (because there’s always a next launch) better.
+Not only does this empower your teams, but, from every launch, you and your GTM stakeholders will gain key insights to make the next launch better.

 Not celebrating success

-The power in the workforce is no longer with top down leaders, but with the employees.
-You need talented people to want to work for you, because they can always leave and take that talent with them, maybe even to your competitors.
+Low employee retention will surely follow in a business culture where success is never celebrated.
+The power in the workforce is no longer with top-down leaders but with the employees.
+You need talented people to want to work for you because they can always leave and take that talent with them, sometimes even to your competitors.

-This is why, when you’re reviewing Go-to-Market metrics and KPIs, it's important to note the successes along with the areas for improvement.
-Employees moving from launch to launch, without acknowledgement of hard work from leadership, won’t be invested in the continued success of the product they just launched or the next one coming down the pipeline.
+This is why, when reviewing Go-to-Market metrics and KPIs, it's important to note the successes and the areas for improvement.
+Without acknowledgment of hard work from leadership, employees moving from launch to launch won’t be invested in the continued success of the product they just launched or the next one coming down the pipeline.

 What they will be is burnt out, lacking motivation for your company, and looking to take their skillset elsewhere.
 If your frontline employees are disenfranchised, then it doesn’t matter how much you believe in a product.
 That passion will never make it from you to your buyers if your key messengers aren’t experiencing it with you.

-If this doesn’t convince you, you can learn from launch successes just as you can from failures.
+If this doesn’t convince you, you can learn as much from launch successes as you can from failures.
 Measuring and celebrating success means that you can identify tactics that work and transform them into repeatable strategies.
 Celebrating success adds value at every level of your organization.

 Conclusion